Beyond basic for basic writers

-If reluctant writers have been in a writing workshop for any length of time, they can usually name two f the key qualities of good writing—focus and development.
+When I work with basic writers at the secondary level, I generally see that if reluctant writers have been in a writing workshop for any length of time, they can usually name two of the key qualities of good writing—focus and development.
 Unfortunately, sometimes even when they know the focus they want their piece to have, they find it difficult to express that focus clearly if they don’t have a command of sentence formations beyond the simple sentence.

 For example, it’s not unusual for a basic writer to compose a passage like this one from Amber, a 17-year-old.
 In her piece about date rape, Amber is attempting to focus on a girl’s acceptance of a ride home from a party with an acquaintance, but her choppy sentence structure not only makes the piece irritating for a reader, it also diffuses her focus.
 Here’s a sample passage: